 Responding to a verbal warning at work can feel awkward, but it's necessary.
 You want your employer to know that you understand the warning and are going to make an effort to improve your work or change your behavior.
 Learn more about how to respond to a warning below...

 If you receive a verbal warning at work, you should take it very seriously.
 This is a warning to let you know that, if you don't change what you're doing wrong, you can be fired.
-Your employer might give you a period of time to change your work or behavior and, if you don't meet their expectations, they can terminate you.
+Your employer might give you a period of time to change your work or behavior or place you on a performance improvement plan and, if you don't meet their expectations, they can terminate you.